stackitcloud/terraform-provider-stackit/docs/data-sources/server_backup_schedules.md

 page_title: "stackit_server_backup_schedules Data Source - stackit"
 subcategory: ""
 description: |-
-  Server backup schedule data source schema.
+  Server backup schedules datasource schema.
+Must have a region specified in the provider configuration.
+  !> This resource is in beta and may be subject to breaking changes in the future.
+Use with caution.
 ---

 # stackit_server_backup_schedules (Data Source)

-Server backup schedule data source schema.
+Server backup schedules datasource schema.
+Must have a `region` specified in the provider configuration.

+!> This resource is in beta and may be subject to breaking changes in the future.
+Use with caution.

 ## Example Usage